kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 In the plugin group `group-seo` we group plugins by their type.
 In this case we group all the seo plugins togehter.

-### Create a group
+## Create a group

-To keep it simple, I will use the `group-seo` plugin group above.
+To keep it simple, I will use the `group-seo` example plugin group above.

 1. Create `group-seo` folder.
 1. Create `group-seo/group-seo.php` file.
 The filename should match the folder name.